robin48gx/general_python_programming/readme.md

 of DNA mutation, because resistant.
 This tiny proportion that could cope with DDT, having no competition with other insects, grew in population rapidly and after a few years caused worse crop yields than before DDT was introduced.
-Anyone interested in this should read "silent spring" by "rachel carson" written in 1962.
+Anyone interested in this should read "Silent Spring" by "Rachel Carson" written in 1962.

 How to play